OpenAmbientIoT/wiliot-developer-docs/docs/api/graphql-api-docs/graphql-api-usage.md

 - `cursor` - The cursor value to use in the next query.
 - `hasNext` - A boolean value that indicates whether there are more pages to query.
+- `totalPages` - The total number of pages.

 Replace "CURSOR_VALUE" with the appropriate cursor value for each query.
 The pageSize argument determines the number of results per page.
 In these examples, it is set to 10.